 - Bonus chapters on render performance, camera settings and Python snippets to use with Cycles

 - Find out how a path tracer works internally and how to use that knowledge to your advantage

-- eBook in PDF and ePub format (283 pages A4 for the PDF) - compatible with all e-reader devices, smartphones and tablets.
+- eBook in PDF format (more than 360 pages A4) - compatible with most e-reader devices, smartphones and tablets.

 - Lifetime free updates - subscribe to our newsletter to get notified of each update.

 Table of Contents Sample Excerpt #1 Sample Excerpt #2

 Get version 3.0 of the eBook for just € 27,- (~ $29.-) - via Blender Market